kadena-io/developer-scripts/README.md

 # Developer Scripts

-This project is to provide developers with useful Smart Contract samples and JS tools to easily interact with Kadena Network.
+This project is to provide developers with useful Smart Contract samples and JavaScript tools to easily interact with Kadena Network.

 ## Smart Contracts
   - [Stable Coin](pact/dapp-contracts/stablecoin)